cs230-stanford/website-2018-winter/_posts/2018-02-01-project-starter-code.md

     nlp/
 ```

-This tutorial has multiple parts:
+This tutorial is the introduction to a series explaining how to structure a deep learning project:

 - __this post: installation, get started with the code for the projects__
-- [second post][tf-post]: (TensorFlow) explain the global structure of the code
+- [second post][post-2]: (TensorFlow) explain the global structure of the code
-- [third post][tf-vision]: (Tensorflow - Vision) details for the computer vision example
-- [fourth post][tf-nlp]: (Tensorflow - NLP) details for the NER example
+- [third post][post-3]: (Tensorflow) how to build the data pipeline
+- [fourth post][post-4]: (Tensorflow) how to build the model and train it

-__Goals of the starter code__
+__Goals of the code examples__

+- through these code examples, explain and demonstrate the best practices for structuring a deep learning project
 - help students kickstart their project with a working codebase
 - in each tensorflow and pytorch, give two examples of a structured project: one for a vision task, one for a NLP task
-- through this codebase, explain and demonstrate the best practices for structuring a deep learning project

 __Table of Content__